 You will develop the ability to think critically and to analyse, learning how to examine and interpret the relationships between historical events whilst analysing documents and presenting well-constructed arguments in essay form.
 There are various trips arranged to provide a broader context for the cultural, social and historical influences.
 You will study British history as well as the history of another country – including the study of significant historical developments over a period of around 50 years and associated historical interpretations.
 You will also study in depth a major historical change or development and associated primary evidence.

-Five GCSEs, grade C or above, including English Language and History, both at grade B or above and Maths.
-All applicants will be interviewed.
+Five GCSEs, grade C or above, including GCSE English Language, GCSE Maths and GCSE History at grade A* B. All applicants will be interviewed.

 The AS-Level is 100% exam based.
 A minimum of a D grade is needed at AS Level to progress onto year 2 of the course.